George Dealey: Personal life

-He married Olivia Allen at her home in Lexington, Missouri, on April 9, 1884.
+Dealey married Olivia Allen at her home in Lexington, Missouri, on April 9, 1884.
 She was born in Lexington on November 14, 1863, and died at her home in Dallas on January 28, 1960.
-She had succeeded her husband as chairman of the board of A. H. Belo Corporation and was serving in that capacity when she died.
+Allen had succeeded her husband as chairman of the board of A. H. Belo Corporation and was serving in that capacity when she died.

 The Dealeys had three daughters and two sons.
 The sons were Walter Allen Dealey and Edward Musgrove (Ted) Dealey.
-Ted Dealey succeeded his father as publisher of the Morning News.
+Ted Dealey succeeded his father as publisher of the Morning News and became known for his strident conservatism and anti-communism.
 A younger brother, James Q. Dealey (1861–1937), was a professor of political science at Brown University and later editor of the Morning News.
 A nephew, Samuel David Dealey (1906–1944), was a World War II naval submarine officer who received the Medal of Honor and for whom the USS Dealey (DE-1006) was named.
-James M. Moroney III, publisher of the Morning News from 2001–2018 and current chief executive of the A.H.
-Belo Corporation, is Dealey's great-grandson.
 Another grandson, Dr. Walter Allen (Al) Dealey Jr. became a Christian minister and studied under Norman Vincent Peale.

+Robert Decherd, CEO of A. H. Belo Corporation from 1987 to 2013, and James M. Moroney III, Belo CEO from 2013 to 2018, are each Dealey's great-grandson.

-Dealey was a Thirty-third-degree Scottish Rite Mason, Knight Templar, Shriner, and member of the Red Cross of Constantine.
+Dealey was a thirty-third-degree Scottish Rite Mason, Knight Templar, Shriner, and member of the Red Cross of Constantine.
 He was a Presbyterian and Democrat.
-The New York Times called him the "dean of American newspaper publishers."
+The New York Times called him the "dean of American newspaper publishers" for his 71 consecutive years of service to a single newspaper.

-He was still working as a publisher when he died of a massive coronary occlusion at his Dallas home, February 26, 1946, at the age of 86.
+Dealey was still working as a publisher when he died of a massive coronary occlusion at his Dallas home, February 26, 1946, at the age of 86.
 He was buried in Grove Hill Cemetery in Dallas.